jl274/EcosystemSimulationJava/README.md

 Methods:
 * eatAnimal - abstract eating method only pre-defining that other Animal is what have to be eaten
 * eat - is implemented to use eatAnimal, throws exception otherwise

+### Wolf
+Wolf details:
+* timesAteToReproduce: 2
+* endurance: 5
+* health: 6
+* emoji: 🐺
+* reproduce(): new Wolf, but parent times needed to reproduce is raised to the power of two

 ## Herbivorous animal
 Herbivorous - abstract class for Herbivorous animals